 Donor screening is conducted in accordance with federal and state regulations, as well as AABB Standards, to protect the safety of the donor, and to ensure the safety, purity and potency of the blood collection.
-Blood collectors are fully committed to ensuring the health and safety of the blood donor before, during and after collection, including use of minimum hemoglobin requirements, information on blood donation and iron health and limiting donation frequency.
+Blood collectors are fully committed to ensuring the health and safety of the blood donor before, during and after collection, including the use of minimum hemoglobin requirements and safety considerations for nonbinary donors, information on blood donation and iron health and limiting donation frequency.
 The donor screening process also protects the safety of the transfusion recipient by identifying eligible donors who meet specific criteria to help ensure blood safety.

 Key elements of the blood donor screening process include: 1) Blood Donor Educational Material, 2) Donor History Questionnaires (DHQ) and Related Materials designed to assess both the safety of the donor and the blood collection, 3) a focused health exam including hemoglobin screening, 4) donor testing for transfusion-transmitted infectious diseases, and 5) management of all donation information including adverse donation events and post donation information.